shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-07-ModifyingNativeProject.md

 ---
 layout: doc
-permalink: /docs/extensions/tutorials/modifying-root-app
+permalink: /docs/extensions/tutorials/modifying-native-project
 title: Modifying Root App
 section: Tutorials
 ---

-# Modifying Root App
+# Modifying Native Project

 When making an extension with native dependencies, it's often necessary to change properties outside of the extension.
-One way we address this need using anchors, which can be used to inject code into files which often need to be modified in order to set up a native dependency.
+One way we address this need using file anchors, which can be used to inject code into files which often need to be modified in order to set up a native dependency.

-Another tool we provide is the merging of the extension's app segmenet into the root app.
-For example, instead of directly modifying the root Android `build.gradle`, you can simply create a `build.gradle` in  the `{{ site.example.devName }}.extension-name/app/android` directory which is then merged into the root `build.gradle`.
-You can see an example in `shoutem.places`, [here](https://github.com/shoutem/extensions/tree/master/shoutem.places/app/android).
+You can also affect the native project by creating an `android` and `ios` directory in the extension's app segment, you can read more about that in the [**App segment**]({{ site.url }}/docs/extensions/tutorials/modifying-native-project#app-segment) section.

 ## Injecting